jxareas/Machine-Learning-Notebooks/README.md

 </h1>
     <!-- Add/Remove categories depending on your project -->
   <p align="center">
-    Notebooks from the free-to-audit Machine Learning Specialization
+    Notebooks from the Machine Learning Specialization
     <br />
     <!-- IMPORTANT NOTE: If you want to append emojis you'll need to add the '-' sign before and after the header, as shown below:  -->
     <a href="#-modules-">Modules</a>